Saarcasmic/FashionMatch/README.md

-# Fashion Outfit Recommender
+# FashionMatch

-Welcome to the Fashion Outfit Recommender project!
+Welcome to the FashionMatch project!
 This project utilizes a ResNet 50 Model to recommend fashion outfits based on various techniques including Intent Classification, Web Scraping, and Convolutional Neural Networks.

 ## Project Overview